 “When we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 I John 1:9 This is one of the first verses we teach young children and new Christians.
 I have to ask: Do we really believe it?
 Does God really truly forgive us?
 Does He cleanse us of all unrighteousness?

 I have a number of friends who are gay.
 They are not believers (yet).
 At some point in our friendship, each of them has asked me how I can be friends with them when I’m a Christian.
 I know exactly what they mean.
 They’ve heard Christians yelling about homosexuality, protesting it, refusing to make cakes for them … and all manner of other condemnation.
-(Do these bakers refuse to make cakes for gluttons???)
-I tell them that I’m sinful, too.
+(By the way, I believe bakers and others should have the right to refuse service to anyone.
+And I think that some of these situations are set-ups to persecute Christians.
+But I have to ask, Do these bakers refuse to make cakes for gluttons???
+I’m not saying this to condemn them, but because I then have to ask myself who I’m condemning … and am I hypocritical in that?
+Probably so!)
+I tell my friends that I’m sinful, too.
 I give them an example of a recent sin I’ve committed and how I went to God and asked forgiveness.
 I make sure they know that God is every bit as welcoming of them as He is of me.

 Because my novel, Beauty for Ashes, features a young woman who chooses not to abort, even in a situation in which many Christians would have excused abortion, I’ve been asked the question, “What if I had an abortion I later repented of?
 Does God forgive me?”
 It breaks my heart to hear that question, because I know that there is so much pain behind it.
 How long have these women lived with the guilt and shame of a past sin, unable to talk to even their pastor about it?
 How long have they suffered alone in silence, afraid of the rejection and condemnation that’s sure to come if someone finds out?
 It’s the enemy’s plan to isolate us, not God’s.